in-person sessions in Texas ~ virtual quantum biofeedback sessions nationwide

 When Medical Care Remains Essential

-• Appear suddenly or worsen rapidly
+• Appear suddenly

-• Are accompanied by unexplained weight changes, pain, or neurological symptoms
+• Are accompanied by significant weight changes

-• Involve fertility concerns or menstrual changes
+• Involve fertility concerns

 • Occur alongside known endocrine conditions

-Quantum biofeedback is intended to complement, not replace, appropriate medical care.
+Quantum biofeedback is intended to complement—not replace—appropriate medical care.

 Gaining Clarity Moving Forward